best tea for headaches

 As per a 2021 study, ginger tea is good for the effects of pain and nausea, making it a popular option among natural remedies for headaches.
 A meta-analysis of 227 participants revealed that ginger increased the likelihood of patients being pain-free two hours after treatment.

 Additionally, ginger was found to reduce the risk of migraine-related nausea and vomiting without raising the risk of adverse events.
+The natural oils in ginger contain compounds that act as antioxidants and effectively treat inflammation, nausea, and vomiting.
+Ginger can also boost serotonin levels, which helps manage migraine attacks.

 3. Chamomile or Manzanilla Tea